 On August 25, 2006, Franchez Isaguirre, a former employee of the Company, filed a complaint in the Superior Court of California, County of Los Angeles alleging violations by the Company of California wage and hour laws.
 The complaint was subsequently amended, adding a second former employee as an additional named party.
 The plaintiffs purport to represent a class of similarly situated employees in California who allegedly had been injured by not being provided adequate meal and rest breaks.
 The complaint seeks unspecified compensatory damages, statutory penalties, attorney's fees and injunctive and declaratory relief.
 On June 9, 2009, the Court certified the class but immediately stayed the case pending the resolution of a separate California Supreme Court case on the standards of class treatment for meal and rest break claims.
 Following the Supreme Court ruling, the Superior Court denied the Company's motions to decertify the class and to narrow the class in January 2013 and June 2013, respectively.
-The Company filed a writ petition in July 2013 challenging the Court's decision not to narrow the class definitions.
-In January 2014, the Court of Appeals denied the writ petition.
-In February 2014, the Company petitioned the California Supreme Court for review of the Court of Appeals decision and is awaiting a ruling.
-No trial date has been set.
+The Company subsequently petitioned to have the Court's decision not to narrow the class definition reviewed.
+That petition was ultimately denied by the California Supreme Court in April 2014.
+Trial is currently scheduled for October 26, 2015.